siid14/Translingoo/simple_converter/README.md

 1. **Make sure Docker is running** - The whale icon should be visible in your taskbar/menu bar
 2. **Check file permissions** - Ensure you have permission to read the input file and write to the output location
 3. **Verify file format** - The file should be an Excel file (.xls or .xlsx) with Description or Message columns

+## Building the GUI Application (For IT Staff)

+If you need to build the GUI application from source:

+1. Ensure Python 3.8 or higher is installed
+2. Navigate to this folder in a terminal/command prompt
+3. On Windows: Run `build_gui_windows.bat`
+4. On macOS: Run `chmod +x build_gui_mac.sh` then `./build_gui_mac.sh`
+5. The executable will be created in the "dist" folder

 ## Support